goshippo/about-us/README.md

 Behavior | Re-enforces Core Value
 --------- | ------------
-Code it like you're going maintain it forever | Customer First, We haven't won yet Think with a wartime mentality | We haven't won yet, Be Entrepreneurial Be kind to yourself | Front Page Test, Be Kind
+Code it like you're going maintain it forever | Customer First, We haven't won yet Dare greatly | We haven't won yet, Be Entrepreneurial Be kind to yourself | Front Page Test, Be Kind
 Look at the big picture | Customer First, Be Entrepreneurial Win as a team | The Front Page Test, Be Kind, We haven't won yet